Factbox: Through the Brexit Looking Glass - What happens next?

 With just 31 days until the United Kingdom is due by law to leave the EU, the options include a disorderly Brexit, a delay or no Brexit at all.

-May is pursuing a renegotiated deal but, after growing pressure from ministers who do not want Britain to leave without a deal, she has offered lawmakers the chance to vote on whether to delay Brexit or back a no-deal exit if she fails to get a revised agreement ratified.
+May is pursuing a renegotiated deal but, after growing pressure from ministers who do not want Britain to leave without a deal, she has offered members of parliament the chance to vote on whether to delay Brexit or back a no-deal exit if she fails to get a revised agreement ratified.

 Below is a summary of what is due to happen next: